.vg: March 2013 dispute over ownership of the .vg, .tc, and .gd registries

 In March 2013 domain name registrars such as GoDaddy stopped accepting new registrations for .vg, .gd, and .tc domain names.
 This is the result of a dispute over the ownership and control of AdamsNames Ltd., which had been the accredited registry by the Internet Assigned Numbers Authority (IANA) for those top level domains.
 A former partner of AdamsNames Ltd. created a new company, Meridian TLD, which claimed to be the new accredited registry.

 On 10 April 2014, the zone was re-delegated by IANA to KSregistry.
-The sponsoring organization was re-delegated to The Telecommunications Regulatory Commission of Virgin Islands (TRC).
+The sponsoring organisation was re-delegated to The Telecommunications Regulatory Commission of Virgin Islands (TRC).
 All changes that were made in the .vg zone after 8 March 2013 were lost as Meridian TLD did not cooperate by giving the zone file to KSregistry.
 After the re-delegation there was a one-month window where KSregistry-accredited registrars would be able to update, renew, or delete domain names from 15 April 2014, 10:00 UTC to 11 May 2014, 23:59 UTC.
 After 12 May 2014, 10:00 UTC, KSregistry would allow new domains to be registered.